What is the significance of 'acceptance criteria' in Agile?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The significance of 'acceptance criteria' in Agile primarily lies in specifying user acceptance of a deliverable.
-Acceptance criteria are defined as conditions that a product or feature must meet to be accepted by the customer or stakeholders.
-They serve as a clear guide for the development team regarding the expectations for features or user stories, ensuring that everyone involved has a shared understanding of what constitutes successful completion.
+The significance of 'acceptance criteria' in Agile is primarily to specify user acceptance of a deliverable.
+Acceptance criteria outline the conditions that a product or feature must satisfy to be accepted by the stakeholders, which typically includes users and product owners.
+These criteria provide a clear framework for both the development team and stakeholders on what constitutes a successful implementation.

 Subscribe